-As the School District completed this year, the governmental funds reported a combined fund balance of \$57,321,840, which is a decrease of \$18,341,344 from last year.
-The primary reason for the decrease in the combined fund balance is the continued use of bond funding for projects.
+As the School District completed this year, the governmental funds reported a combined fund balance of \$32,742,846, which is a decrease of \$24,578,994 from last year.
+The primary reason for the decrease in the combined fund balance is the continued use of bond funding for projects, including the new High School.

-In the General Fund, our principal operating fund, the fund balance increased \$595,065 during 2018.
+In the General Fund, our principal operating fund, the fund balance increased \$791,672 during 2019.
 The change in fund balance is mainly due to conservative spending practices in all areas, especially in Operations & Maintenance and Transportation functions.
 The availability of Sinking Funds to provide repairs and maintenance to the existing facilities relieves the General Fund of expenditures for those facility needs.
 The General Fund's fund balance is available to fund costs related to allowable school operating purposes.

-Our Special Revenue Funds had a net increase of \$139,369 in fund balance.
-The Food Services Fund increased its fund balance by \$104,230 primarily due to continued increased revenue from student breakfast and lunch sales, as students are offered varied options on both the breakfast and lunch menu.
-The Community Services Fund, which includes community facility use services and early childhood services, including after school care and preschool programs, as well as, infant and toddler care, had an increase in fund balance due to increase in use of services.
-Also, the District elected to transfer less than it had in previous years to the General Fund.
+Our Special Revenue Funds had a net decrease of \$108,583 in fund balance.
+The Food Services Fund increased its fund balance by \$7,929 primarily due to continued increased revenue from student breakfast and lunch sales, as students are offered varied options on both the breakfast and lunch menu.
+The Community Services Fund, which includes community facility use services and early childhood services, including after school care and preschool programs, as well as, infant and toddler care, had a decrease in fund balance of \$117,171 due to the District's planned use of fund balance to provide additional programs and support for preschool and childcare, in an effort to improve the quality and services provided District families.
+Also, the District transferred \$98,161 to the General Fund which is an increase of \$49,080 from the amount transferred in the previous year.
 Service revenues are planned to exceed expenditures in the Community Services Fund in the event of unexpected costs which would cause the School District to use the fund balance.

-Combined, the Debt Service Funds showed a fund balance decrease of \$144,077.
+Combined, the Debt Service Funds showed a fund balance increase of \$184,554.
 This modest decrease is designed to maintain the fund balance at a moderate level.